top of page

 At the end of the day, it’s your wedding so do it your way.
 It’s your love story that your friends and family are celebrating.
 When you start wedding planning, you will quickly find that many of the people around you have an opinion on how your day should go.
 Listen to their ideas, in case they inspire you, but make sure you spend time thinking what you want as a couple for your big day, and don’t be afraid to say no. Don’t include things on your wedding day that aren’t authentically you.
 You will never please everyone 100%, but as long as your guests are fed, watered, and have somewhere to sit they’ll have a good time!

 Speaking of your guests, don’t fall into the trap of inviting too many!
 Once you’ve drafted a guest list, look at your ideal venues and their capacities.
 It’s correct to assume that not all of your invitees will attend the wedding, but you have to work from the thought that they might do.
 You cannot invite 200 people to a wedding at a venue that allows a maximum of 150 guests – even if you have 151 guests RSVP yes, that’s too many!
 When you start receiving replies, and you know how many people to expect, you can always send out a second round of invitations to top up the numbers if you need to.
-It’s also good to bear in mind that having a cramped wedding is not fun… If you want a comfortable attendee size then reducing your wedding venue’s max capacity by 10% is a good rule of thumb to give everyone enough space to move around.

 Happy-Couple-Wedding